Babe (Take That song)

-"Babe" is a song by English boy band Take That, released as the fourth single from their second album, Everything Changes (1993).
-Written by Gary Barlow, it features Mark Owen on lead vocals.
+"Babe" is a song by English boy band Take That, released in December 1993 by RCA and BMG as the fourth single from the band's second album, Everything Changes (1993).
+Written by bandmember Gary Barlow, it features Mark Owen on lead vocals.
 Production was led by David Clayton, who later spent 10 years as keyboard player and backing vocalist with Simply Red.
-The song was a number-one hit in both Ireland and the United Kingdom while peaking within the top 10 in Belgium, Finland, Germany, Israel, Lithuania, the Netherlands, Norway, Sweden and Switzerland.
+Accompanied by a music video directed by Greg Masuak, the song became a number-one hit in both Ireland and the United Kingdom while peaking within the top 10 in Belgium, Finland, Germany, Israel, Lithuania, the Netherlands, Norway, Sweden and Switzerland.

 Release

 Released on 6 December 1993, "Babe" became Take That's third single in a row to go straight to number one on the UK Singles Chart, knocking Mr Blobby's self-titled novelty single from the number-one slot in the process.
 With this achievement, Take That became the first band to have three consecutive singles debut at number one.
 The following week, Mr Blobby's single climbed back to number one, denying Take That the Christmas number-one place.
 The single sold 350,000 copies in 1993, and was that year's 14th biggest-selling single.
 The song was certified platinum on 1 January 1994 for shipments of over 600,000 copies in the UK.